OscarJin/OscarJin.github.io/_posts/2023-03-04-soft-actuator-abaqus-1.markdown

 img_path: /assets/230304/
 ---

-In this note, a demo of a shell-reinforced linear soft pneumatic actuator is presented.
-From the demo, we can have a general idea of the procedures of dynamic analysis using Abaqus.
+In this note, a demo of a shell-reinforced bending soft pneumatic actuator is presented.
+From the demo, we can have a general idea of the procedures of **implicit dynamic analysis** using Abaqus.

 References:

-1. [Modeling soft pneumatic actuators][https://softroboticstoolkit.com/book/modeling-soft-pneumatic-actuators/modeling]
+1. [Modeling soft pneumatic actuators][modeling]
-2. [Open-source models for bending shell-reinforced actuators][http://sandbox.softroboticstoolkit.com/book/scripts]
+2. [Open-source models for bending shell-reinforced actuators][model-src]

 ## Step 1: Create Actuator Geometry (Parts)